ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @desc, yes, A description to display to the user on the purpose of the loop.
     @start, yes, A number to initialise the iteration index to.
+This is provided as a constant or as a variable reference.
     @end, yes, A number that is considered as the maximum iteration count plus 1.
+This is provided as a constant or as a variable reference.
     @counter, no, A name for the variable through which to expose the iteration counter (default is "i"). do, yes, Contains as children any sequence of steps to execute for a loop iteration.